Oia20/ExtrudeUI/README.md

 <h2>Project Stucture:</h2>

-**ExtrudeUI's repo is split into 3 files**
+**ExtrudeUI's repo is split into 3 folders**

-`ExtrudeUI` holds the landing page and local versions of the components for testing
+- `ExtrudeUI` holds the landing page and local versions of the components for testing

-`ExtrudeUI-docs` holds ExtrudeUI's docs
+- `ExtrudeUI-docs` holds ExtrudeUI's docs

-`ExtrudeUI-Components` holds our NPM package for publishing
+- `ExtrudeUIComponents` holds our NPM package for publishing

 ---